Davidocity/dcblog/src/index.md

 socialImage: ''
 ---

 In August 2020 I moved my blog to an SSG (static site generator) called [Eleventy](https://www.11ty.dev).
 I'm not much of a blogger (hopefully that will change) but I do enjoy exploring new digital technologies.
 I am just getting started with this project, but plan to publish an overview of my experience.
+This is what I am focused on [Now](/now).